memarsh/balanc3r-learner/README.md

 # balanc3r-learner
-A Lego robot that used reinforcement learning to balance itself
+A Lego robot that uses reinforcement learning to balance itself